 Why You Should Trust Us

-This review is the brainchild of a team of testers, lead by Maggie Brandenburg.
+This review is the brainchild of a team of testers, lead by Senior Review Editor, Maggie Brandenburg.
 Maggie has been playing and guiding in the outdoors for over fifteen years, from backpacking the Tahoe Rim Trail to kayaking the Caribbean.
-She is an avid camper and even lived in her teardrop trailer for a hot summer.
+She is an avid camper and even lived in her teardrop trailer for several seasons.
 She spent eight years at Iowa State University completing two science degrees and teaching numerous college science courses, so she has a comprehensive understanding of the importance of rigorous and scientific testing processes.
 Maggie doesn't underestimate a great cooler's value, whether it's for off-grid living, celebratory summit beers, road trips, or backyard barbecues.
 She ropes in friends and family to her testing to gain perspectives from all ages and abilities.
 Our testing team also includes Max Mutter and Steven Tata.
-Max spends most springs harvesting maple syrup at an off-the-grid tree farm and uses ice chests to keep that tempting amber elixir from spoiling.
-Steven has spent numerous months living and climbing in Yosemite National Park, where he stored all of his food in a cooler in lieu of a fridge and kept it safe from the hundreds of black bears that call the park home.
+Max spends most springs harvesting maple syrup at a remote tree farm and relies on ice chests to keep that perfect amber elixir from spoiling.
+Steven has spent numerous months living and climbing in Yosemite National Park, where he lacks a fridge; instead, he stores all of his food in a cooler, working to keep it safe from the hundreds of black bears that call the park home.
 Maggie, a trained scientist, put her head together with Steven, a mechanical engineer, to design our detailed, intensive insulation testing process.

-This review represents over 540 combined hours spent using, abusing, and meticulously testing over 30 different ice chests over a span of seven years, on top of the time spent researching hundreds of models to find the ones worthy of inclusion.
+This review represents over 600 combined hours spent using, abusing, and meticulously testing over 35 different ice chests over a span of seven years — not including the time spent researching hundreds of new and promising models to find the ones worthy of inclusion.
 We ran and re-ran insulation tests under controlled but harsh laboratory conditions.
 We dragged our test subjects through the gravel, sand, mud, and grass while road tripping, tailgating, camping, and hanging out on the beach.
 We asked our friends and family, who span three generations, to help us dive into these coolers (sometimes literally) and identify the top performers.
-From being dropped from waist height, thrown into vehicles, jumped on by a 200-lb tester, dragged across hot surfaces, yanked on, jerked around, and otherwise abused, these chests have seen it all.
+From being dropped from waist height, thrown into vehicles, jumped on by a 200lb tester, dragged across hot surfaces, yanked on, jerked around, and otherwise abused, these chests have seen it all.

 Related: How We Tested Coolers